sudaredd/aws-services/README.md

 # aws-services
 * Sample Jms producer and consumer to send/subscribe message to AWS SQS
-* Sample sender to upload a file in S3 bucket
+* Sample sender to upload a file in AWS S3 bucket